-As of December 31, 2023, we had approximately 12,121 MBoe of estimated net proved undeveloped reserves.
-Changes in estimated net proved undeveloped reserves that occurred from December 31, 2022 to December 31, 2023 were due to:
+As of December 31, 2024, we had approximately 13,038 MBoe of estimated net proved undeveloped reserves.
+Changes in estimated net proved undeveloped reserves that occurred from December 31, 2023 to December 31, 2024 were due to:

 MBoe

-Balance at December 31, 2022 16,691

-Acquisitions 289

-Extensions, discoveries and other additions 2,592

-Transfers to estimated proved developed reserves (2,491)

-Revisions (4,960)

 Balance at December 31, 2023 12,121

+Acquisitions 809

+Extensions, discoveries and other additions 5,543

+Transfers to estimated proved developed reserves (3,409)

+Revisions (2,026)

+Balance at December 31, 2024 13,038

-Notable changes in proved undeveloped reserves for the year ended December 31, 2023 included the following:
+Notable changes in proved undeveloped reserves for the year ended December 31, 2024 included the following:

-Acquisitions: We acquired 289 MBoe of proved undeveloped reserves in the Williston Basin and Central Rockies during 2023.

-- Extensions, discoveries and other additions: During 2023, extensions and discoveries associated almost entirely with proved undeveloped locations in the Williston Basin added 2,592 MBoe of proved undeveloped reserves. - Transfers to estimated proved developed reserves: Development costs of approximately \$41 million were incurred in connection with the conversion of approximately five net undeveloped locations classified as proved at December 31, 2022, and 2,491 MBoe of proved undeveloped reserves were transferred to proved developed reserves during 2023.
-In addition to the conversion and transfer of proved reserves, although not included in the table above, 1,478 MBoe of reserves from three net undeveloped locations not classified as proved undeveloped at December 31, 2022 were transferred to proved developed reserves during the period. - Revisions: In 2023, revisions to previous estimates decreased proved undeveloped reserves by a net amount of 4,960 MBoe.
-These revisions were primarily attributable to the reclassification of undeveloped drilling locations totaling 4,184 MBoe of proved reserves from proved to non-proved and were made proactively as a result of lower-than-expected rig activity in the Williston Basin during the year and continued compliance with the SEC 5-year development rule.
-In addition, the revisions included decreases in proved undeveloped reserves of 541 MBoe related to forecast/timing/interest changes and 235 MBoe associated with lower commodity prices and slightly higher lease operating expenses due to increased workover activity.
+- Acquisitions: We acquired 809 MBoe of proved undeveloped reserves in the Williston Basin and Central Rockies during 2024. - Extensions, discoveries and other additions: During 2024, extensions and discoveries associated with proved undeveloped locations in the Williston Basin added 5,543 MBoe of proved undeveloped reserves. - Transfers to estimated proved developed reserves: Development costs of approximately \$63 million were incurred in connection with the conversion of approximately seven net undeveloped locations classified as proved at December 31, 2023, and 3,409 MBoe of proved undeveloped reserves were transferred to proved developed reserves during 2024.
+In addition to the conversion and transfer of proved reserves, although not included in the table above, 1,273 MBoe of reserves from three net undeveloped locations not classified as proved undeveloped at December 31, 2023 were transferred to proved developed reserves during the period. - Revisions: In 2024, revisions to previous estimates decreased proved undeveloped reserves by a net amount of 2,026 MBoe.
+These revisions were primarily attributable to the reclassification of undeveloped drilling locations totaling 1,838 MBoe of proved reserves from proved to non-proved primarily based on updated information on near term operator drilling plans and continued compliance with the SEC 5-year development rule.
+In addition, the revisions included decreases in proved undeveloped reserves of 188 MBoe related to lower commodity prices, higher differentials and LOE, and updated forecasts and scheduling.

 We expect that our proved undeveloped reserves will continue to be converted to proved developed producing reserves as additional wells are drilled on our acreage.
-We also expect that some component of our undeveloped drilling locations not classified as proved at December 31, 2023 will be converted to proved developed producing reserves.
+We also expect that some component of our undeveloped drilling locations not classified as proved at December 31, 2024 will be converted to proved developed producing reserves.
 All locations comprising our remaining proved undeveloped reserves are forecast to be drilled within five years from initially being recorded in accordance with our development plan.

-As of December 31, 2023, the PV-10 value of our proved undeveloped reserves amounted to approximately 21% of the PV-10 value of our total proved reserves.
+As of December 31, 2024, the PV-10 value of our proved undeveloped reserves amounted to approximately 22% of the PV-10 value of our total proved reserves.
 There are numerous uncertainties regarding undeveloped reserves.
 The development of these reserves is dependent upon a number of factors which include but are not limited to: financial targets such as drilling within cash flow or reducing debt, satisfactory rates of return on proposed drilling projects, and the level of drilling activity by operators in areas where we hold leasehold interests.
-With 77% of the PV-10 value of our total proved reserves supported by producing wells, we believe we will have sufficient cash flows and adequate liquidity to execute our development plan.
+With 66% of the PV-10 value of our total proved reserves supported by producing wells, we believe we will have sufficient cash flows and adequate liquidity to execute our development plan.
 PV-10 is a non-GAAP financial measure that does not include the effects of income taxes on future net revenues and is not intended to represent the fair market value of our oil and natural gas properties.
 For a definition of and reconciliation of PV-10 to its nearest GAAP financial measure, see Part II.
 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - "Non-GAAP Financial Information."